AlexiaDelorme/project-cookbook/testing/TESTING.md

 **3 unused variables:**
 - `myPrintFunction` (function is invoked when print button is clicked)
-- `deleteRecipeFunction`(function is invoked when delete recipe button is clicked)
+- `deleteRecipeFunction` (function is invoked when delete recipe button is clicked)
-- `deleteAccountFunction` (function is invoked delete account button is clicked)
+- `deleteAccountFunction` (function is invoked when delete account button is clicked)

 ![JS Hint](validators/js.png)